Home

 QUESTION:

-I have a multi-coloured granite floor.
+I have multi-colored granite floor tile.
 When I bought the house, it was all shiny.

-Now it has waxy looking build-ups, and I swear there are cracks in the granite in certain places.
+Now it has a waxy looking build-up, and I swear there are cracks in the granite tile in certain places.

 I have been cleaning with water/vinegar, and with Swiffer WetJet.
 I am looking for a company to professionally clean, polish, and seal the floor.
 Please help!